Captains Expectations

 having fun will eventually

-stop playing in BSD, so it is fundamental that we as a league and you
+stop playing in BSD, so it is fundamental that we as a

 as a team